TOUR DE LOS PADRES

 This is a mountain bike ride.
 A hardtail or full suspension bike is highly recommended.
 If you choose to ride a gravel bike and you don't have a good time out there, that's on you!

 This is a self supported ride.
 There will be absolutely no aid stations, support/ sag vehicles, or other methods of pre-arranged support.
 Practice self sufficiency, outdoor skills, and be comfortable taking care of yourself while in the backcountry.
 There will be no one there to save you if something goes wrong.
 Carry everything you need, and/ or stop for support only from the stores and restaurants you will ride by.
 Water sources along the route are provided in the GPS waypoints (a filter/pump is required to treat most water sources).
-Stopping at your own residence (or your friends residence) during the ride is considered support and you will not be counted as a finisher.
+Stopping at your own home (or your friends home) during the ride is considered support and you will not be counted as a finisher.

 If you are a beginner to bikepacking and have not yet completed any bikepacking trip over 200 miles, please ride the shorter "tour" route first.